 More and more water purveyors require or prefer installation of containment backflow preventers above ground at the property line for non-residential water services.
 This is becoming standard practice in many cities for a couple of reasons.
 Water systems need these devices visible and easy to access to more effectively protect the distribution system from occurrences like the recent contamination by an industrial water user in Corpus Christi.
 Installing backflow devices on the property line is one of the best ways to do this and help protect our drinking water.
 Additionally, water systems want the highest degree of water protection.
 This is provided by an RPZ backflow preventer.
 They offer more protection than a double check backflow preventer, but come with an extra requirement.
 RPZ backflow preventers must be installed above ground.
 They are typically installed inside a backflow preventer cover to ensure the RPZ can do it's job and is safe from the elements, people, and accidents.

 Winter is here and it is important to make sure these above ground water safety devices continue to operate properly and are free from freezing.
 The accepted best practice for protection of these above ground systems is based on ASSE Standard 1060.
 This standard requires that backflow covers undergo various tests to ensure proper protection.
 There are five categories of tests in ASSE standard 1060.
 The American Society of Sanitary Engineering (ASSE) has long been recognized as a leading authority on performance standards for plumbing and backflow prevention and cross connection control.
 In 1996, the ASSE created a new standard - 1060 - to enumerate the performance requirements for enclosures for outdoor plumbing such as water meters, control valves, fire sprinkler components, and backflow preventers.
-ASSE 1060 certified heated backflow enclosures have been in the field for many years from manufacturers such as Hot Box® enclosures, Safe-T-Cover™ aluminum enclosures, and others.
+ASSE 1060 certified heated backflow enclosures have been in the field for many years.

 Let's review how maintenance personnel need to care for ASSE 1060 enclosure installations: